latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Hudson County Catholic Charities assistance programs.
+Catholic Charities Hudson County assistance programs.

-Volunteers and staff from Catholic Charities work with the underprivileged and lower income community in Hudson County, New Jersey.
-The agency will also prioritize any support for single parents or seniors, as well as other struggling families.
+The goal is emergency help with long term support.
 The disabled can also be a focus of the church based groups.
-If qualified and resources allow, there may be emergency services for paying certain household expenses as well as self-sufficiency, and even resources for military members such as Supportive Services for Veteran Families (SSVF).
+If qualified and resources allow, there may be emergency services for paying certain household expenses as well as self-sufficiency.
+There are even resources for immigrants in the Jersey Ciunty area military members such as Supportive Services for Veteran Families (SSVF).

-SSVF, or the Supportive Services for Veteran Families, can help veterans that live in the County.
+SSVF from Catholic Charities, or the Supportive Services for Veteran Families, can help veterans that live in the County.
 There is support and government grants for those who are homeless or at risk of eviction.
 The charity can help clients regain stability in permanent housing, so there may be money available for first month's rent or a security deposit on a new, low income apartment in Jersey City.

-Some of the resources for other low income families provided include financial aid to pay rent to prevent homelessness and utility disconnections, especially during the winter months.
+Some of the resources for other low income families provided include financial help to pay rent to prevent homelessness and utility disconnections, especially during the winter months.
 The charity also provides free food and transportation to job interview, and helps clients afford the cost of prescription medication.
 The agency aims to first alleviate a crisis and then help the family work towards long-term independence and also financial self-sufficiency.

 Upon the resolution of the crisis, Hudson County Catholic Charities helps clients assess the barriers that are preventing them from achieving stability.
 The organization assists the person in developing a plan of action based on their existing strengths, skillset and assets that can be used to overcome the hurdles to self-sufficiency.